DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 1. Initial Situation (1 day): This activity involves setting up the project, defining the project team, and identifying the project's objectives.
 2. Situation Analysis (1 day): This activity involves analyzing the current parking system in place, including identifying the strengths and weaknesses of the current system.
 3. General Conditions (3 days): This activity involves defining the constraints, assumptions, and dependencies of the project.
-4. Delimitations (1 day): This activity involves setting the boundaries of the project, defining what is included and excluded.
+4. Delimitations (1 day): This activity involves setting the boundaries of the project, and defining what is included and excluded.
 5. Project Planning (1 day): This activity involves creating a detailed project plan, including timelines, resources, and budgets.

 ### Requirement Engineering